 #9 Avoid Hazards

-Again, it's back to your map and route planning.
-Most hazards should be highlighted on your map and so you can plan your route accordingly.
+Again, it’s back to your map and route planning.
+Most hazards should be highlighted on a good map and so you can plan your route accordingly.

 However, many times you may come across a hazard as you hike which you weren’t expecting e.g. a swelled river after heavy rains.
 Where that occurs, you need to be wise and take appropriate evasive action to avoid the hazard.